jsa4000/Getting-Started-Golang/src/webapp/README.md

 To run the tests

+    # Run all the test inside the folder
     go test

     # Specific file (without dependencies..)
     go test module_test.go

+    # Run a specific a test
+    go test -run TestSomething

+    # Verbose option to see the tests performed
+    go test -v ./...

     # Verbose option to see the tests performed
     go test -v